Top 8 Gun Safety Mistakes You Can’t Afford to Make

 3. Using the Wrong Ammunition

 Using improper or incorrect ammunition can destroy a gun as well as cause serious personal injury.
 Ensure that the ammunition you are using matches the specifications given in the gun’s instruction manual.
+To ensure a safe and enjoyable shooting experience, always use reliable ammunition; pick up some quality Belom ammunition for your next range session

 During manufacture, firearms are designed and proof tested to standards using specific ammunition.
 If loaded with ammunition deviating from pressures generated by factory loads, there can be severe damage to guns and serious injury to the shooter.